-I’ve been making this Chicken Oreganato dish for a long time and it’s high time that I added updated pictures to this old blog post.
-I love that I grow most of the ingredients it contains in my garden (I even raised my own meat chickens this year) so this is a real farm to table recipe.
+I’ve been making this Chicken Oreganato dish for a long time and love that I grow most of the ingredients it contains in my garden (I even raise my own meat chickens!) so this is a real farm to table recipe.
 It’s quick to prep, but it does take a while to bake because of the skin, bone-in chicken pieces.
-We all love this one-dish meal and I recommend that you give it a try!
+If you know how to cut up a whole chicken, this recipe is also quite frugal even if you have to buy the chicken.
+I know a lot of people don’t like to mess with whole chickens, but if you’re looking to reduce your grocery budget, this is a good recipe to try.
+If you don’t like all the various chicken pieces, just use 4-5 pounds of whatever bone-in pieces you like most and skip the whole chicken altogether.

 I originally found a similar recipe in a great freezer cookbook – Don’t Panic–More Dinner’s in the Freezer: A Second Helping of Tasty Meals You Can Make Ahead.
-We’ve made it several times and also frozen it as per the instructions in the book.
+We’ve made it numerous times and have also frozen it as per the instructions in the book, which include freezing the potatoes.
 But here’s the thing.
 Raw potatoes just don’t freeze well.
 So if you make this for the freezer, I recommend leaving the potatoes out of the bag you plan to freeze.
 The, just add them on cooking day!
 Super simple.

-To make this easy, one dish meal, prep your veggies and throw them in a 9 x 13 baking dish.Mix fresh oregano with olive oil, salt and pepper.
+To make this easy, one dish meal, prep your veggies and put them in a 9 x 13 baking dish.Mix fresh oregano with olive oil, salt and pepper.

 Top with chicken and pour the olive oil and herbs on top.
-Bake at 400 degrees until the chicken is cooked, 1 hr 30 minutes for bone in chicken pieces, or about 40 minutes if you use boneless, skinless pieces.
+Bake at 375 degrees until the chicken is cooked, 40-60 minutes for bone in chicken pieces.

 Yields 4-6 servings